 In order to accommodate the appropriate space and need of the University, the current Hub’s kitchen and servery area will be demolished upon completion of Hoover Hall.
 Therefore providing a visual and physical connection between East College and the Green Center for Performing Arts.

 The University is working with Browning Day Mullins Dierdorf Architects for the design of Stewart Plaza.
-Construction efforts will start on the west side of the site, closest to Hoover Hall in the Fall of 2016 and will continue until the anticipated completion of the Fall of 2017.
+Construction efforts will start on the west side of the site, closest to Hoover Hall in the Fall of 2016 and will continue until the anticipated completion in the Summer of 2017.